-The Ability SIG is chaired by Pauline Green, Head of Product Compliance with Intuit QuickBooks.
+The Ability SIG is chaired by Pauline Green, Head of Compliance & Programs, Intuit QuickBooks.
 Pauline has been involved with BASDA for over 5 years and is also Chair of the Payroll, Pension & HR SIG.
 Vice-Chair for this SIG is James Durrant, Senior Digital Experience Manager at B&CE.

 The SIG was formally launched in June 2021 with a presentation by the Chair of the BASDA Ability SIG Pauline Green along with guest speakers Robin Christopherson MBE, Head of Digital Inclusion, AbilityNet and Helen Moloney, Managing Director, All Things Web®.
 A summary of the key highlights of the event including the objectives of the SIG, the inaccessibility of the CAPTCHA system, the importance of inclusive design and how to grant greater access to web-based content, the need for a cultural change and maturing models, and public sector accessibility regulations are all covered.
 To catch the important highlights click HERE